 With any large glazed window comes an issue of privacy.
 However this consideration would be exactly the same if you’re having bifolding doors or large sliding doors installed.
 There are various options for shading the window whether you opt for internal fabric or roller blinds or the latest in integral glass blinds.

 We mentioned earlier that large windows should work out cheaper than opening windows because they’ll have less aluminium.
 This is certainly the case when costed correctly and taking the extra pane of glass into consideration.

 Depending on the location of your window and particularly if it’s on an upper floor there may be access considerations, glass handling issues and general transportation of the larger glass panels.
 Most installers will have the capability on their vehicles to carry glass units typically fitted to patio doors.
 If glass panels are likely to be larger than this there may be an extra cost involved for a cherry picker, a tower or even scaffolding.
 You may also find additional labour charges as naturally more people may be required to handle the glass and ensure it’s glazed correctly.
 But none of this should be beyond the skills of an experienced window company.

 Solar gain may also be a consideration as the larger glass panels will let in more heat than a smaller window.

 With such large windows it goes without saying that safety glass is not only a must but also a legal requirement.
 British Standards and Building Regulations are very clear of the areas where safety glazing is a legal requirement.
 This includes low level windows, doors and floor to ceiling windows.

 Here you have the choice of either toughened safety glass or laminated glass.

-In theory a floor to ceiling window can be made as large as the glass pane itself will allow.
-There are generally few manufacturing design or installation constraints.
-If you’re considering these windows and would like further information please contact us.
+In theory, a floor-to-ceiling window can be made as large as the glass pane itself will allow.
+There are generally few manufacturing designs or installation constraints.
+If you’re considering these windows and would like further information, please contact us.
 Our featured image on this post shows the excellent seamless windows from Apeer.